 Address: 54 Portobello Rd, London W11

-This was one of my favorite Notting Hill houses.
-The red roses, blue wall and white trim are what Instagram dreams are made of.
+One of my favorite Notting Hill houses was this robin’s egg blue flat, with red roses and white trim.
+It’s basically what Instagram dreams are made of..

 Address: Simon Cl, London W11 3DJ

 Most tourists walk the length of Portobello Road, without straying much in either direction.
 While there are some cute shopfronts (definitely check out Biscuiteers Boutiques & Icing Café!)
 I didn’t love the vibe, so I decided to go rogue and explore the path a little less wandered.